Kure Atoll: Airstrip

-The Kure airport had one 3800-foot-long runway, and is now closed.
+The Kure airport had one 3800-foot-long runway, which is now closed.
 Its ICAO code was PM64.

 Aircraft that routinely operated from the airstrip included U.S. Coast Guard HC-123B Provider and HC-130H aircraft and several types of U.S. Navy fixed-wing aircraft and helicopters from Midway.
 Flights routinely carried mail, cargo, and passengers to Kure Atoll since its completion in the 1960s.

 The airstrip was also known to have been used for emergency landings, including a Lockheed Constellation (C-121) in 1961 and a Boeing 707 in 1966.